webmae/jekyll-now/_posts/2022-05-07-BeyondTellerrand.md

 ## The talks

-### Linda Liukas - Programming Playgrounds or how to see code with children's eyes
+### Linda Liukas - Programming Playgrounds: how to see code with children's eyes

 [![Thumbnail you can click on to launch the video of the conf of Linda]({{ site.baseurl }}/images/btconf2022/lindaliukas-youtube.jpg)](https://youtu.be/4F5UpsEcYhU)
 Linda Liukas opened Monday's serie of conferences with a wonderful subject: children's eyes.